Lesson 001 — What Is Hangul? The Korean Alphabet Explained for Absolute Beginners

 π°π· Korean: νκΈ

-π¬ Meaning: the Korean writing system
+π¬ Meaning: Hangul / the Korean writing system

 πΏ Natural note: “Hangul” is a common English spelling.
 “Hangeul” is closer to the official romanization style used in many Korean government and education sources.